garnajee/home-server/whatsapp-api/README.md

 ## Installation

-Luckily, I've already done all the following steps and you just have to clone the original repository, modify the [`.env`](.env) file, build and run the container.
+Luckily, I've already done all the following steps and you just have to clone the original repository, build and run the container.

 And finally, connect to the web interface: `http://<ip>:8888`, then connect to your WhatsApp account and retrieve the necessary information to configure the JellyHookAPI Python script.

 Just to be clear:

-- the `.env` file need to be at the root of this repository,
 - the `docker-compose.yml` file need to be at the root of this repository,
 - and the `golang.Dockerfile` file need to be in the `docker` folder